openwrtdiy/mini-mwan/README.md

 - Tests the exact structure that will be published to feeds
 - Recommended for final testing and building release packages

-#### 2. Fast Development (VS Code devcontainer)
-Uses `Makefile.devcontainer` for rapid iteration without i18n overhead:

-1. Install "Dev Containers" extension
-2. Open project in VS Code
-3. Click "Reopen in Container"
-4. Edit source files directly (mounted read-write)
-5. Build from integrated terminal: `cd /builder && make package/mini-mwan/compile`

-This mode:
-- Uses `Makefile.devcontainer` (no `luci.mk` dependency)
-- Faster builds during development
-- All source files mounted read-write
-- Skips translation compilation for speed

 ### Internationalization (i18n)

 The LuCI web interface is ready for internationalization via **Weblate**.
-Translation boilerplate files are included for:
+Translation files, reduced to my limited knowledge of each language, are included for:

 - 🇷🇺 Russian (ru)
 - 🇨🇿 Czech (cs)